tscholz/artifactory-gem_import/README.md

 your old GemServer kind of "mirrored" to the Artifactory, this tool might be useful to you e.g. as part of the CI/CD pipeline when releasing gems.

+## How it works
+- it diffs the specs.4.8.gz of both repositories
+- it down- and uploads the missing gems only
+- it verifies the MD5 hash of the uploaded gem file with the cached one
+- it deletes the uploaded gem if the checksums do not match

 ## Installation

 ```ruby